 Here are three things you should know about becoming an ex-pat in retirement:

-1. Determine residency requirements of your dream destination
+1. Determine the residency requirements of your dream destination

-The hoops you’ll need to jump through in order to establish residency vary by country.
+The hoops you’ll need to jump through to establish residency vary by country.

-Some places require relatively significant passive income in addition to a significant amount of personal savings to cover unforeseen events.
-One example is Ireland, which requires an annual income of around $60,000.
+Some places require relatively significant passive income and significant personal savings to cover unforeseen events.
+One example is Ireland, which requires an annual income of $55,138 and 110,276 for couples.

-Other countries have age requirements and low monthly income requirements to retire there.
-Costa Rica requires a monthly income of $2,500 a month, half of the annual income required by Ireland.
+Other countries have age requirements and low monthly income requirements for retirement.
+Costa Rica requires a cash balance of $60,000 and a monthly income of $2,500 a month, half of the annual income needed by Ireland.

 Timeframes to establish residency also differ from place to place.

 Finally, understand the different statuses of residency in your destination country.
-There may be short-term, long-term and permanent levels, each with different requirements.
+There may be short-term, long-term, and permanent levels, each with other requirements.

 2. Figure out your tax situation

-If you’re a citizen of the U.S., you will still have to file tax returns andmay have to pay U.S. taxes.
+If you’re a citizen of the U.S., you will still have to file tax returns and may have to pay U.S. taxes.
 However, you may find that certain countries on your list are tax-friendlier than others.
-For example, the U.S. maintains a tax treaty with Japan and Italy that reduces the tax rate that retirees pay while living abroad.
+For example, the U.S. maintains a tax treaty with Japan and Italy that reduces retirees’ tax rates while living abroad.

 3. Have a plan for healthcare

-One major consideration for retiring abroad is how you’ll pay for medical care.
+One primary consideration for retiring abroad is how you’ll pay for medical care.

-First, understand that Medicare coverage does not (generally) extend outside of the U.S save for a handful of exceptions that apply to very specific situations.
+First, understand that Medicare coverage does not (generally) extend outside of the U.S., save for a handful of exceptions that apply to particular situations.

 Second, remember that you’ll pay a penalty for every 12-month period that you are eligible to enroll in Medicare Part B (medical insurance) – which comes with a monthly premium – but don’t; your lifetime premiums will increase by 10% each year that you fail to enroll.

-Still, there are some circumstances under which you should consider waiting to enroll in Part B. In any event, understanding what healthcare will cost you in your dream destination is also an essential part of planning to retire abroad.
+Still, there are some circumstances under which you should consider waiting to enroll in Part B. Understanding what healthcare will cost you in your dream destination is also an essential part of planning to retire abroad.
 Some countries have excellent healthcare for low (or even no) cost.
 Others don’t.

 How to Get Started

-These are just a few of many important considerations for retiring abroad.
-While the idea of making such a move may excite you, it’s can be risky and challenging financially.
+These are just a few of the many important considerations for retiring abroad.
+While making such a move may excite you, it can be risky and challenging financially.
 Proper planning with a financial advisor ahead of your move will help you be successful while protecting your finances from unnecessary tax bills.

 If you’re not yet working with a financial advisor, a member of our network may be able to help.
 Click here to get started with a no-cost, no-obligation consultation.